crystal-lang/crystal/_gitbook/syntax_and_semantics/blocks_and_procs.md

 ## next

-The `next` expression inside a block exists early from the block (not the method).
+The `next` expression inside a block exits early from the block (not the method).
 For example:

 ```ruby
 def twice